-Repurchase agreements are financings (i.e., borrowings) under which we pledge our MBS as collateral to secure loans with repurchase agreement counterparties (i.e., lenders).
-The amount borrowed under a repurchase agreement is limited to a specified percentage of the estimated market value of the pledged collateral.
+Repurchase agreements are financing contracts (i.e., borrowings) under which we pledge our MBS as collateral to secure loans with repurchase agreement counterparties (i.e., lenders).
+The amount borrowed under a repurchase agreement is limited to a specified percentage of the fair value of the pledged collateral.
 The portion of the pledged collateral held by the lender is the margin requirement for that borrowing.
 Repurchase agreements take the form of a sale of the pledged collateral to a lender at an agreed upon price in return for such lender's simultaneous agreement to resell the same securities back to the borrower at a future date (i.e., the maturity of the borrowing) at a higher price.
 The difference between the sale price and repurchase price is the cost, or interest expense, of borrowing under a repurchase agreement.
-Our cost of borrowings under repurchase agreements generally corresponds to LIBOR plus or minus a margin, although such agreements may not expressly incorporate a LIBOR index.
+Our cost of borrowings under repurchase agreements generally corresponds to LIBOR plus or minus a margin.
 Under our repurchase agreements, we retain beneficial ownership of the pledged collateral, while the lender maintains custody of such collateral.
-At the maturity of a repurchase agreement, we are required to repay the loan and concurrently receive back our pledged collateral or, with the consent of the lender, we may renew such agreement at the then prevailing market interest rate.
-Under our repurchase agreements, a lender may require that we pledge additional assets to such lender (i.e., by initiating a margin call) in the event the estimated fair value of our existing pledged collateral declines below a specified percentage during the term of the borrowing.
-Our pledged collateral fluctuates in value due to, among other things, principal repayments, changes in the interest rate differential on MBS relative to Treasury Securities or Swaps and market changes in interest rates.
-By maintaining low leverage, we are better able to respond to potential increases in margin requirements.
-To date, we have satisfied all of o
+Borrowings under our repurchase agreements typically have terms ranging from one month to three months at inception, with some having longer terms.
+At the maturity of a repurchase agreement borrowing, we are required to repay the loan and concurrently receive back our pledged collateral or, with the consent of the lender, we may renew such borrowing at the then prevailing market interest rate.
+Under our repurchase agreements, we routinely experience margin calls, pursuant to which lenders require that we pledge additional securities and/or cash as further collateral to secure such borrowings, when the value of our MBS previously pledged as collateral declines below the margin requirement during the term of the borrowing.
+Our pledged collateral fluctuates in value primarily due to principal payments and changes in market value, which may be impacted by changes in market interest rates, prevailing market yields and other market conditions.
+By maintaining low leverage levels relative to the margin requirements on our repurchase agreements, we are better able to respond to potential increases in margin requirements.
+To date, we have satisfied all of our margin calls and have never sold assets to meet any margin calls.

-In order to reduce our exposure to counterparty-related risk, we enter into repurchase agreements with financial institutions that have a long-term debt rating of, or, to the extent applicable, have a holding or parent company with a long-term debt rating of, single A or better as determined by one of the rating agencies (or Qualifying Institutions).
-If this minimum criterion is not met, we will not enter into repurchase agreements with a lender without the specific approval of the board.
-In the event an existing lender's or, if applicable, its holding or parent company's rating is downgraded below single A, we will seek the approval of the board before entering into additional repurchase agreements with that lender.
-We generally seek to diversify our exposure by entering into repurchase agreements with at least four separate lenders with a maximum loan from any lender of no more than three times our stockholders' equity.
-At September 30, 2007, we had amounts outstanding under repurchase agreements with 14 separate lenders, with a maximum net exposure (the difference between the amount loaned to us, including interest due on such loans, and the estimated fair value of the securities pledged by us as collateral, including accrued interest on such securities) to any single lender of \$55 million, and repurchase agreements with 18 total counterparties.
+In order to reduce our exposure to counterparty-related risk, we generally seek to diversify our exposure by entering into repurchase agreements with multiple counterparties with a maximum loan from any lender of no more than three times our stockholders' equity.
+At June 30, 2009, we had outstanding balances under repurchase agreements with 18 separate lenders with a maximum net exposure (the difference between the amount loaned to us, including interest payable, and the fair value of the securities pledged by us as collateral, including accrued interest on such securities) to any single lender of \$116.0 million, or 7.0% of stockholders' equity, related to repurchase agreements.
+In addition, we also enter into Swaps with certain of our repurchase agreement counterparties and other institutions.

 We may enter into derivative financial instruments to hedge against increases in interest rates on a portion of our anticipated LIBOR-based repurchase agreements.
-To date, our derivative financial instruments have consisted of Swaps and interest rate cap agreements (or Caps).
-Our Swaps are used to lock-in fixed interest rates, over the term of the Swap, related to a portion of our current and anticipated 30-day term repurchase agreements.
-A Cap is an agreement whereby we, as the purchaser, pay a fee in exchange for the right to receive payments equal to the principal (i.e., notional amount) times the difference between a specified interest rate and a future interest rate during a defined "active" period of time.
-In order to limit credit risk associated with the counterparties to derivative financial instruments, our policy is to enter into derivative contracts with Qualifying Institutions.
-At September 30, 2007, we were a party to fixed-pay Swaps with an aggregate notional amount of \$3.198 billion and had no Caps outstanding.
-We do not anticipate entering into derivatives for speculative or trading purposes.
+At June 30, 2009, our derivative financial instruments consisted solely of Swaps, which are used to lock-in fixed interest rates, over the term of the Swap, related to a portion of our current and anticipated repurchase agreements.
+At June 30, 2009, we were a party to fixed-pay Swaps with an aggregate notional amount of \$3.520 billion, of which \$300.0 million were forward starting.
+We do not anticipate entering into derivative financial instruments for speculative or trading purposes.